Wiley University: History

 Wiley University was established in 1873 in Marshall, Texas, by the Freedmen's Aid Society of the Methodist Episcopal Church.
 It is the oldest historically black college (or institute of higher education) west of the Mississippi River.
 It was started as both a college and high school.

 In 1880, the campus was moved to a seventy-acre plot in downtown Marshall.
 The former campus location was in south Marshall, near the remaining Wiley College Cemetery.
 In 1888, Henry B. Pemberton was the first college graduate, he was awarded a B.A. degree.

 F.C.
 Moore was the first president, and for the first twenty years the president and all the faculty and staff, were church missionaries and were White.
 The first African American president of Wiley University was Isaiah B. Scott, who served from 1893 until 1896; with his election he changed the institutions policy regarding the race of faculty and staff.
-In 1896, Scott became editor of the Southwest Christian Advocate, and Matthew Winfred Dogan replaced him as the president, a role he maintained until 1942.
+In 1896, Scott became editor of the Southwest Christian Advocate, and Matthew W. Dogan replaced him as the president, a role he maintained until 1942.

 In 1906 a fire destroyed five of the eleven buildings on campus, but they were rebuilt.
 In 1907, the president’s home and a library on campus were built by students, after president Dogan was able to secure a Carnegie Foundation grant.
 The library was open to the entire community of Marshall, and it was the only library until 1974.
 By 1929, the institution no longer supported a high school.
 During that same year, the university renamed itself as Wiley College.